10 Tips for Getting out Walking with your Pram

 6. Incorporate walking in your day

 Are there any short car trips that you do that you could replace with a walk with the stroller?
-For us, the three minute drive to daycare is about a 10 minute walk each way, easy enough to do once or twice a week.
+For us, the three minute drive to childcare is about a 10 minute walk each way, easy enough to do once or twice a week.
 I always feel slightly conspicuous walking with an empty push-chair, but I've found that if I switch the seat to parent facing the people walking towards me don't comment.

 7. Take snacks and drinks